Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Introduction

 In any case, one can also embark upon an interesting exploration of quantum-gravity signatures from the perspective a UV-complete theory of gravity.
 In this respect, perhaps the framework of quadratic gravity would constitute the most conservative approach as it continues to use the metric as the fundamental dynamical variable and is renormalizable and unitary~\cite{Stelle:1976gc,Tomboulis,Shapiro,Buchbinder:1992rb,Salvio:2018crh,Strumia,Narain,Einhorn,Anselmi,Mannheim,Holdom,Holdom:2021hlo,Holdom:2021oii,Donoghue:2018izj,Donoghue:2019ecz,Donoghue:2019fcb,Donoghue:2021cza}.
 It is often overlooked in discussions of quantum gravity as it must violate some traditional aspect of our usual formulation of quantum field theory -- the modern interpretation is that the usual notion of causality is blurred close to the Planck scale.
 For a theory of quantum gravity this may actually be an expected outcome and consequently this feature might give us enough room to explore quantum fluctuations of the causal structure due to quantum-gravity effects.

 Some focus on the EFT of gravity was directed to investigate several low-energy examples.
 The effects described in these studies, such as the leading quantum corrections to the Newtonian potential, are nevertheless important in order to establish a proof of concept.
-It is one of the aims of the present study to call attention to the fact that multi-messenger astronomy together with EFT techniques can be instrumental in the studies of phenomenological signatures of quantum gravity.
-On the other hand, we also undertake the endeavor to exploit possible directions for quantum-gravity phenomenology from the point of view of a conservative UV completion for quantum gravity.
-These are the purposes that will be exploited in the following sections.
+It is one of the aims of the present study to call attention to the fact that multi-messenger astronomy together with EFT techniques can be instrumental in the studies of phenomenological signatures of quantum gravity. {Namely we study leading quantum corrections to the classical radiated momentum and spectral waveforms within the EFT approach and show how these corrections generate unmistakable quantum-gravity traces in such observables.
+On the other hand, we also investigate how causality violation effects predicted by quadratic gravity can produce a distinguishing signature on a specific observable, namely the Shapiro time delay.
+These are the purposes that will be exploited in the following sections.}